 Utah developed its Kindergarten Transition Toolkit to encourage early childhood programs and schools to work together to mitigate developmental gaps and facilitate greater school readiness.
 It also focuses on continuity of care for children transitioning from preschool settings into kindergarten.
 The Utah Head Start Collaboration Office, office of child care and Utah State Board of Education designed the innovative toolkit to facilitate discussions and to form lasting partnerships between parents and early childhood stakeholders, so children entering kindergarten are excited and ready to learn new things.

-In May, ECS will host the Kindergarten Transition Policy Symposium featuring national experts and state leaders from across the country, who will share lessons learned and implications from their collective efforts.
-Attendees will dig into the complexities of kindergarten transitions, including improving equity, family engagement, cross-agency collaboration, workforce supports and much more.
+In May, ECS hosted the Kindergarten Transition Policy Symposium featuring national experts and state leaders from across the country, who shared lessons learned and implications from their collective efforts.
+Attendees dug into the complexities of kindergarten transitions, including improving equity, family engagement, cross-agency collaboration, workforce supports and much more.